 Whitewood's Main Points

-For his research, Whitewood focuses primarily on archival evidence that incorporates secret police reports, as well as communications between Stalin and his party leaders.
+For his research, Whitewood focuses primarily on archival evidence that incorporates secret police reports (OGPU documents), as well as correspondence between Stalin and his party leaders.
 In doing so, Whitewood’s account of the purges is unique in that it highlights an aspect of the Great Purges that is often ignored by modern historians; namely, that the Stalinist regime possessed no prior plans to eliminate its own military members.
 As Whitewood clearly demonstrates in this work, the decision to purge was a direct result of conspiracies and beliefs that flooded Soviet society and culture in the years prior to 1936.
 As such, this is a work that should not be ignored by amateur and professional historians who are interested in the historiographical debates surrounding the Soviet Union's "Great Purges."

 Questions to Facilitate Group Discussion:

 1.)
 What was Whitewood's main thesis?
 What argument(s) does the author make in his analysis of the Great Purges?
 Do you agree or disagree with his overall findings?
 Why or why not?

 2.)
 What sort of primary source material does Whitewood rely on in this book?
 Does this reliance help or hinder his overall argument(s)?

 3.)
 Who is the intended audience for this piece?
 Can scholars and general audiences appreciate (and benefit) from the contents of this work?